Traversee-ID/traversee-id-android/readme.md

 ```bash
 git clone https://github.com/Traversee-ID/traversee-id-android.git
 ```
+2. [Contact](#contact) me to get the `google-services.json` file
-2. Open the project with Android Studio and wait for the Gradle build to finish
+3. Open the project with Android Studio and wait for the Gradle build to finish
-3. Run the app on your device or emulator
+4. Run the app on your device or emulator

 <!-- App Architecture -->
 ## App Architecture